redux-definitions/redux-definitions/README.md

 # Concepts

 ## createReducers
 As shown above your core application state is described using a library of [reducer definitions](#reducer-definitions). `createReducers` takes these definitions and creates reducers for you with corresponding actions and selectors.
-Definitions can be nested to provide logical grouping and scope.
 ```js
 import { createReducers, Definitions } from 'redux-enterprise'
 const { Collection, Flag, Field, Index } = Definitions